-And so, it appears that those with a higher, business-related degree, such as MBA graduates, would have an excellent chance of finding themselves in the top two to three per cent of income earners in Australia, meaning the course should well and truly pay for itself.
+It appears that those with a higher business-related degree, such as MBA graduates, would have an excellent chance of finding themselves in the top 2 to 3 per cent of income earners in Australia, meaning the course should truly pay for itself.
 It also serves as an excellent launchpad for anyone wanting to develop a career in business administration across a wide range of areas.
 For those looking at the benefits of an MBA salary, Australia has a lot of opportunities just waiting to be snapped up.

 Let’s explore how much more MBA graduates earn:

-A deep study known as the 2020 Graduate Outcomes Survey, funded by the Australian Government Department of Education, Skills and Employment and carried out by the Social Research Centre at the ANU, among many other factors looked into short-term (four to six months after graduation) and medium-term (three years after graduation) salary outcomes for graduates of higher education institutions.
+A deep study known as the 2020 Graduate Outcomes Survey, funded by the Australian Government Department of Education, Skills, and Employment and carried out by the Social Research Centre at the ANU, looked into short-term (four to six months after graduation) and medium-term (three years after graduation) salary outcomes for graduates of higher education institutions.

-The numbers vary slightly for graduates in the field of business and management, where undergraduates experience a short-term median salary of $79,300 and a medium-term median salary of $92,900, and postgraduates had a short-term median salary of $89,900 and a medium-term median salary of $95,100.
+The numbers vary slightly for graduates in the field of business and management, where undergraduates had a short-term median salary of A$79,300 and a medium-term median salary of A$92,900, and postgraduates had a short-term median salary of A$89,900 and a medium-term median salary of A$95,100.

 According to PayScale major employers of MBA graduates include

 It’s not just in Australia that MBA graduates are in demand.

 Many of the world’s most successful businesses, including Google, Amazon, PwC, Microsoft, McKinsey, Boston Consulting Group, Facebook and EY, are major employers of MBA qualified graduates.

 There’s an emerging market in startups, and an MBA can not only support entrepreneurs but also steer you as a business owner on the correct track.